Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/intent-hierarchy.md

 </figure>

 When an inherited example sentence is found, both the parent and the child intent will score a high intent mapping result but the child intent will be placed in the `input.intent` property.
 Find the parent as an additional high scoring intent in the `input.nlu.intentMapperResults.scores` array.

-???+ info "Inheritance is not mandatory"
-    Inheritance of child intents is not required to use intent hierarchy.
-Layering can simply be used to group larger intent databases for ease of maintenance.